1. Fermi’s Paradox: Scientists

 estimate that there are 100 billion planets in the Milky Way.
 Not the universe –

 just our ‘neighborhood,’ our galaxy.
 Many of them are older than earth.
-If life
+In 2013, it was determined mathematically that 40 billion of those should have the conditions needed to support life.

 those other intelligent systems should have invented long range space travel.
 Wouldn’t their explorations